albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `Resolved`
     -   **Description:** The `AgenticRelaxationThread` in `priority_lock.py` now supports a dynamic, resource-aware mode (`reservativesharedresources`).
 In this mode, the thread monitors system CPU load and ELP1 task contention to aggressively throttle ELP0 background tasks when the system is busy, and allows them to run freely when resources are available.
 This improves overall system responsiveness.

+-   **ID:** `CORE-FEAT-008`
+    -   **Title:** Unify Mesa GPU Driver Build and Add CPU Fallback for Android.
+    -   **Status:** `In-Progress`
+    -   **Description:** The Mesa build process for Android containers has been unified to use a single configuration for both Adreno and Mali GPUs.
+A verification step using `vulkaninfo` has been added to check if the custom driver is loaded correctly.
+If verification fails, a `.gpu_acceleration_failed` flag is created, forcing the application into a CPU-only fallback mode to ensure functionality on devices where the custom driver fails.

 ### Defects (Bugs)

 -   **ID:** `CORE-BUG-001`